Today, many adoptees are tracing birth parents through DNA testing.

-Then you can confirm your relationship through two of these autosomal tests.
+Then you can confirm your relationship through the autosomal tests.

 The subject of the test can be a potential parent, sibling, aunt, uncle, grandparent, or first cousin.
-The results will tell you how closely you are related.
+The results will confirm if and how you are related.

 The tests can even distinguish a half sibling from a full sibling.

-Both men and women can also take a mitochondrial (mtDNA) test that follows the maternal line.
+Both men and women can also take a mitochondrial (mtDNA) test from Family Tree DNA that follows the maternal line.
 But learning anything about recent relatives from an mtDNA match can be elusive.

 That’s partly because the maternal line usually changes surnames every generation.
 It’s also because mtDNA mutates very slowly.
 The common ancestors you share with your matches may have lived thousands of years ago.